 If you love Tiramisu, you are going to love these Tiramisu Tartlets.
-Butter cookie like mini tarts soaked in coffee, covered with chocolate and a rich mascarpone cream.
+Butter cookie like mini tarts soaked in coffee, covered with chocolate and rich mascarpone cream.
 These stunning tartlets are perfect for holiday baking.

 These tartlets use a butter cookie dough.
 The baskets are melt-in-your-mouth delicious.
 They are then soaked in strong coffee.
-The baskets are covered with melted chocolate and topped with a delicate mascarpone cream.
+The baskets are covered with melted chocolate and topped with delicate mascarpone cream.
 Perfection in every bite.

 These Tiramisu Tartlets which are Korzinki in Russian (translating baskets) were inspired by our popular Korzinki with Cream.
 If you haven’t tried them, you are missing out!
 One of my absolute favorite recipes on our entire blog – yes, that good.

 How to prepare cookie dough tartlets-